Homeostasis is the maintenance of a stable internal environment (within restricted limits) despite changes in internal and external conditions.

 This control of the internal environment is important for:

-- Ensuring enzymes (which are invovled in many processes) can function optimumally
+• Ensuring enzymes (which are involved in many processes) can function optimally

-- Preventing cell damage (e.g preventing cell lysis from water potential control)
+• Preventing cell damage (e.g. preventing cell lysis from changes in water potential)

 Temperature and Blood pH